 As all connections to the main board are made from above, the assembled board can be screwed into place using the four screws that are supplied with each enclosure.
 The wiring for all of these components is shown in this diagram:

 The next section is intended to give an overview of how everything is connected together.
 A detailed order in which to proceed with the mains wiring is suggested further down this page (immediately after the photo of the labels that I use).
+The neon that was originally specified is no longer available.
+It has been replaced by an LED assembly.

 Three of the low voltage components are connected to the main board via 2-way SIL sockets.
 This wiring can be conveniently added before those components are fitted.